prurigro/gnome-catgen/README.md

 A Gnome 3 Folder Category Configuration Tool

+## Deprecation Notice

+This project has been superseded by [gnome-app-grid-manager](https://github.com/prurigro/gnome-app-grid-manager).

+To migrate your config, move `~/.local/share/application-categories` to `~/.local/share/gnome-shell/categories`.

 ## Installation

 The package can be installed by running the command: `make install`, and can later be removed with: `make uninstall`.